 One pet, however, that is comparatively inexpensive to purchase as well as in its ongoing care is the humble chicken (foul, poultry, chook depending where you come from).
 Prices can vary depending on whether you purchase day-old chicks, point of lay pullets, or roosters and whether you buy them from a produce store or breeder.
 The particular breed itself can also be a determining factor.

-- Keep your eye out for advertisements of “Ex-battery Hens for Sale.”
-These hens may be past their ultimate egg laying stage (two years old) but you can be assured they are still reliable layers of at least three or four eggs per week, and they will be worth the price.
-Besides you will be giving them the best home they ever had and a happy retirement.
+- Keep your eye out for advertisements for “Ex-Battery Hens for Sale.”
+These hens may be past their ultimate egg laying stage (which is two years old), but you can be assured they are still reliable layers of at least three or four eggs per week, and they will be worth the price.
+Besides, you will be giving them the best home they ever had and a happy retirement.

 - Join local “Buy, Swap and Sell” groups on Facebook and monitor those and also newspaper classifieds for “Poultry for Sale or Giveaway.”
 I managed to purchase ten x four day old chickens for $2.00 each, and a month later saw an advertisement for “Assorted Poultry to Giveaway."